Southborough, Bromley: History

 The area gets its name from South Barrow, a house that stood where Birdham Close now is in the 1600s.
 By the mid-19th century it remained a hamlet, with a few large houses and about 16 cottages.
 A description of Southborough is given in Charles Freeman's History, Antiquities, Improvements, &c. of the Parish of Bromley, Kent, published in 1832.

 Southborough is situated from Bromley nearly two miles: it contains about sixteen houses, among which are the pleasant seats of Abraham Welland, Esq., the late Governor Cameron, and others.
 Some of the premises here, from their appearance, would indicate their erection to have taken place many years ago.

 "Local tradition had it the hamlet had once been the court of a baron with the right to carry out executions, and that a gatehouse that had once stood on a farm there had been his prison.
-However John Dunkin, writing in 1815, believed that the fact that the Southborough had been part of a manor belonging to the Bishop of Rochester made the story "fabulous, or at least exaggerated by the mistakes of the ignorant rustics."
+However John Dunkin, writing in 1815, believed that the fact that the Southborough had been part of a manor belonging to the Bishop of Rochester made the story "fabulous, or at least exaggerated by the mistakes of the ignorant rustics".

 Further development occurred following the opening of Southborough Road train station in 1856, later renamed Bickley station.
 South Barrow went through a number of changes: it became Belmont School in 1901, Cloisters old people's home in 1922, and then later an office of the War Damage Commission, before being demolished in 1954.
 In 1977 Jubilee Country Park was opened to commemorate the Queen's Silver Jubilee.

 Amenities

 The identity of the area has merged somewhat with the contiguous areas of Bromley Common, Bickley and Petts Wood.
-It is centred on Southborough Road, which contains shops, two pubs (The Chequers and The Crooked Billet), a library and various places of worship.
+It is centred on Southborough Lane, which contains shops, two pubs (The Chequers and The Crooked Billet), a library and various places of worship.